Millington Jr./Sr. High School

 Millington Jr./Sr. High School is a combined public junior/senior high school located in Millington, Michigan, United States in south western Tuscola County.
 It is part of the Millington Community Schools system and is a member of the Tri-Valley West Athletic Conference.

 Academics

 Millington High School is accredited by the North Central Association.
-Advanced Placement courses are offered in biology, statistics, U.S. and world history and English literature.
+Advanced Placement courses are offered in biology, statistics, U.S. history, world history, and English literature.
 Additional AP courses are available online through Michigan Virtual High School.
 College credit can be obtained through Cardinal College in association with Mott Community College.

 Athletics

 Millington is a member of the Tri-Valley West Athletic Conference, which is a member of the Michigan High School Athletic Association.

 Millington participates in the following sports: